graphile/graphile.github.io/src/pages/postgraphile/functions.md

 ## PostgreSQL Functions

-You can use PostgreSQL functions to add extra fields to your GraphQL schema.
+One of the easiest ways to add more capabilities to your PostGraphile schema is with PostgreSQL functions.
+The three main methods are:

 * [Computed Columns](/postgraphile/computed-columns/) enable you to add a computed field to a table type
 * [Custom Queries](/postgraphile/custom-queries/) enable you to add a root level Query field which can return a scalar, list, custom type, table row or even a table connection